ThomasH-W/LoRa-Stopwatch/README.md

 Lora modules being used here do have an OLED and are based on the ESP32.
 The only thing to be added is a buzzer.
-A later version will get an addiotnla button in order to select different operating modes.
+A later version will get an additional button in order to select different operating modes.